MicrosoftDocs/fabric-docs/docs/get-started/item-ownership-take-over.md

    If a mirrored database stops working because the item owner has left the organization or their credentials are disabled, create a new mirrored database.

 * There is no API support for changing ownership of Fabric items that support the take over feature.
-Any existing API functionality for changing ownership of items such as semantic models, reports, dataflows gen1 and gen2, datamarts, and warehouses continues to be available.
+This does not impact existing functionality for changing ownership of items such as semantic models, reports, dataflows gen1 and gen2, datamarts, and warehouses, which continues to be available.